 Dry eye after laser eye surgery

-This is common after surgery (a third of those we surveyed experienced it) and usually clears up, but it can persist in the longer term.
+This is common after surgery (a third of those we surveyed experienced it) and usually clears up, but it can persist in the longer term and be very debilitating.
 It's more common in certain people - including those with a history of dry eye - who should be specifically warned of the increased risks for them.

 Infection after laser eye surgery

 Infection is rare and usually due to bacteria under the flap caused by the laser (the risk of developing an infection after surgery is around 1 in 4,000).
 It's usually picked up quickly and treated successfully with anti-biotics.